vandresen/DatabaseManager/README.md

 * Load the PPDM model
 * Manage PPDM data connectors
 * Transfer well data from one PPDM database to another
+* Load data from LAS files into PPDM
+* Create a DSM index

-More functionality wil come later including ideally a serverless architecture.
+More functionality wil come later

 ## License
 Database Manager is released under the GPLv3 or higher license.